Nebraska Revised Statute 44-2006

 (2) The Director of Insurance shall determine which states and territories qualify as reciprocal states and shall maintain at all times an up-to-date list of such states.

 (3) A copy of any foreign decree authenticated in accordance with the statutes of this state may be filed in the office of the clerk of any district court of this state.
-The clerk, upon verifying with the Director of Insurance that the decree or order qualifies as a foreign decree, shall treat the foreign decree in the same manner as a decree of a district court of this state.
+The clerk shall record the foreign decree in the same manner as a decree of a district court of this state.
 A foreign decree so filed shall have the same effect and shall be deemed as a decree of a district court of this state, shall be subject to the same procedures, defenses, and proceedings for reopening, vacating, or staying as a decree of a district court of this state, and may be enforced or satisfied in like manner.

 (4)(a) At the time of the filing of the foreign decree, the Attorney General shall make and file with the clerk of the court an affidavit setting forth the name and last-known post office address of the defendant.

-(b) Promptly upon the filing of the foreign decree and the affidavit, the clerk of the court shall mail notice of the filing of the foreign decree to the defendant at the address given and to the Director of Insurance and shall make a note of the mailing in the docket.
+(b) Promptly upon the filing of the foreign decree and the affidavit, the clerk of the court shall mail notice of the filing of the foreign decree to the defendant at the address given and to the Director of Insurance and shall file notice of the mailing on the record.
 In addition, the Attorney General may mail a notice of the filing of the foreign decree to the defendant and to the Director of Insurance and may file proof of mailing with the clerk.
 Lack of mailing notice of filing by the clerk shall not affect the enforcement proceedings if proof of mailing by the Attorney General has been filed.

 (c) No execution or other process for enforcement of a foreign decree filed under this section shall issue until thirty days after the date the decree is filed.